lzhang30/CNIPL/README.md

 # CMILP
-A description projection for our Cross Margin-Information-based Pseudo-Label
+A description projection for our Cross-Neighbor-Information based Pseudo-Label for Better Semi-Scribble-Supervised Medical Image Segmentation

 # Data Preprocess